Drives and Automation Service Engineer

 All travel is covered.
 Overtime is paid for all hours worked over standard 40 hour week.
 A company van is provided or car allowance providing the vehicle is fit for purpose.
 You will also be part of a 1 in 4 call out rota

-For further information call Sharon Hill
+For further information please contact Sharon Hill

 AE1